apollographql/apollo/docs/source/guides/testing-react-apollo.md

 ---
-title: Testing React Apollo
+title: Testing React with Apollo
-description: Have peace of mind when using React Apollo in production
+description: Have peace of mind when using react-apollo in production
 ---

 Running tests against code meant for production has long been a best practice.
 It provides additional security for the code that's already written, as well as prevents accidental regressions in the future.
 Components utilizing React Apollo are no exception.